Tearsheet

 Here are the key risks to Cenovus Energy (CVE):

-1. Commodity Price Volatility: Cenovus Energy's profitability is highly dependent on fluctuations in crude oil and natural gas prices, which directly impact its revenue and financial performance.
-The integrated business model provides a partial hedge, with upstream production benefiting from high prices and downstream refining benefiting from strong crack spreads; however, a prolonged period of low oil prices would significantly erode margins.
+1. Commodity Price Volatility: Cenovus Energy's profitability is highly dependent on the fluctuating market prices of crude oil and natural gas.
+Despite its integrated business model, which includes both upstream production and downstream refining, providing a partial hedge, a sustained period of low oil prices would significantly erode its margins.

 AI Analysis | Feedback